A Foodcentric Life

 Sally Cameron

-This hearty soup with Mexican flavors is easy to make with leftover roast chicken and a few things from the pantry.
+This hearty tomatillo soup with Mexican flavors is easy to make with leftover roast chicken or turkey and a few things from the pantry.
 It holds well in the refrigerator for a few days, so make it ahead.
-It works equally well with leftover turkey broth and roast turkey after Thanksgiving.
+It works great with leftover Thanksgiving turkey.
 Another option, use a pound of ground and browned turkey.
+Serves 4 generously, 6 for a little smaller portions.

 5 from 1 vote